squeeton/the-dim/~Sessions/2025-05-21 Session Note.md

 inside is a 50ft diameter room with multiple tunnels branching out of it. there are about 20 people here.

-we found a 10 year  old girl reading abook and presumibly selling magic items. [[Trixie]]'s trinkets. she got nervous during our trade and wouldnt continue until we talked to Wargrin. we talked to him and he demanded to know what we were selling. he fulfiled his promise. whatever that means. he only trades information.
+we found a 10 year  old girl reading abook and presumibly selling magic items. [[Trixie]]'s trinkets. she got nervous during our trade and wouldnt continue until we talked to [[Waurgrim]]. we talked to him and he demanded to know what we were selling. he fulfiled his promise. whatever that means. he only trades information.